WorldAfterCapital/WorldAfterCapital/Preface.md

 # Preface

-As a VC, I get asked the question a lot "What&apos;s next?"
+As a Venture Capitalist (&ldquo;VC&rdquo;), I get asked the question a lot "What&apos;s next?"
 People want to know what I think the next big technology will be.
 They are looking for an answer like "robotics" or "machine learning."
 But that&apos;s not the question that I am interested in answering.
 Instead, what I believe matters much more is what we as humanity decide to do with all the new technologies available to us.

 In particular, I am convinced that we are in the middle of a transition that&apos;s as profound as when we went from the Agrarian Age to the Industrial Age {{ "WIKIIR" | cite }}.
 This transition is being driven by the advent of digital technologies, and we must now collectively decide what comes after the Industrial Age.
 In World After Capital, I am arguing that the proper next age is the Knowledge Age&mdash;and that in order to get there we need to focus on the allocation of attention (rather than capital).